-This year we, theclay target club, have a new introduction for those school shooters taking part in this activity.
+This year we, the ......Clay Target Club, have a new introduction for those school shooters taking part in this activity.

 As always a safety lecture will be given but this year we are implementing a short safety test to ensure that those attending understand the basic safety procedures.
 Unless they pass this test with a 100% pass they will not be shooting.

-We have also stipulated that pupils must have adequate ear protection, ie ear muffs or plugs.
-This is compulsory and no exceptions will be tolerated.
+Hearing protection is compulsory for all shooters, referees, staff and members of the public on or in the proximity of a layout.
+Any shooter on a stand without hearing protection is considered absent.
+In all circumstances outside the clubhouse, children present on a range must wear hearing protection.

+Eye protection is compulsory, without any exceptions, for all shooters, referees, staff and anyone else in the immediate vicinity of a stand.
+Any shooter on a stand not wearing safety glasses is considered absent.

 Anyone who fails to adhere to the safety rules as explained to the pupils prior to the commencement of the shooting programme will be expelled from the shooting grounds with no right of return.

 Students have a responsibility to learn and practice safe practices involving firearms and ammunition.

 There are several school competitions available for the pupils to attend and compete in.
 While it is not compulsory for their attendance at these events it is an excellent opportunity for them to represent their school as well as being able to gauge their individual abilities against equal competition.

 We also strongly recommend that a Firearms license is applied for once those involved in the sport have reached the age of 16 years.
 Details for this are readily available at the Police Station.
 We do not advocate the carrying of firearms and ammunition at school unless adequate storage is available.
-If you or any of your family wish to come and visit us please do so.
-You will be very welcome.
-If you have any questions or need any further information please contact me.
-Coach Name
+If you or any of your family wish to come and visit us, please do so.
+You will be very welcome

-Contact details:
+Coach Name Contact details: